Recipe for beer turkey chili with saison ale.

 Apparently there is such a thing as an official Saison Day here in the US and it is coming up!
 Saison is one of our favorite Belgian ale styles – we frequently have Saison days:) and a few weeks ago we made a delicious beer turkey chili for apres ski in which we gave it the star role.
-Sharing time!

 Let’s talk a little bit about the beer style first.
 Describing a Saison is an elusive affair.
 Saisons are fruity but not sweet.
 They are also not bitter – the hops used to brew them are typically low in alpha acids.
 They have faint spiciness (sometimes purposefully not so faint) and pleasant flavors such as honey, hay, lemon, pear.
 They typically have dry finish and are so refreshing to drink.
 In color they range from pale golden hues to deep ambers (depending on the grain bill), they are hazy, typically medium bodied and very effervescent with lasting head.